dzalf/AD567X-16-Channel-Arduino-Library/README.md

 - [ ] LDAC mask registers
 - [ ] Sequential writing to all input/DAC registers
 - [ ] Software reset (not using the Reset pin)
 These functions are deemed not essential for an initial version of the library and may or may not be implemented in the future.
+Contributions to expand the features (such as daisy-chaining support) are welcome.

+## Acknowledgement
+This library was inspired by the [arduino_library_AD56X4](https://github.com/frejanordsiek/arduino_library_AD56X4) package by [Freja Nordsiek](https://github.com/frejanordsiek).